 Religious Education: Philosophy and Ethics

-Head of Religious Education (RE)
+Acting Head of Religious Education (RE)

-|Mrs H Fogell||Second in Department|
+|Mrs H Fogell||Acting Head of Department|

 |Mr R Hotea||Religious Education Teacher|

 INTRODUCTION TO THE DEPARTMENT

 Welcome to the Religious Education Department.
 At the core of Catholic education lies the Christian vision of the human person.
 This vision is expressed and explored in classroom religious education.
 Therefore, classroom religious education is at the heart of our school’s mission to be ‘Christ to all’.
 Our purpose is to provide students with a rigorous academic experience in which to engage with the deepest questions of life and find reasons for hope.

 Our programme of study is based upon the ‘Religious Education Curriculum Directory for Catholic Schools’ (2012) produced by the Bishops’ Conference of England and Wales.
 It provides the opportunity for students to learn about religion and from religion to explore a personal response to what they have learnt.
 We aim to develop skills of knowledge, understanding, analysis and evaluation and confidence in using religious language so that students are able to discuss their learning and reflections in an articulate manner.